An examination of RISC OS "Desktop settings"

 On the RISC OS desktop, the right-most icon on the iconbar is usually the Task Manager.
 Amongst other things, it allows you to save what it calls the ‘Desktop Settings’ either from the Task Manager iconbar menu or from the menu in the Tasks display which you can open by Select-clicking its iconbar-icon.
 RISC OS 5.18 by default saves such a file as <Choices$Write>.Boot.Tasks.!Boot which will be run by the operating system during a boot, obviously, starting at the next one.

-You may be shocked to learn that received wisdom is not to use this mechanism if you can avoid it and you can.
+You may be shocked to learn that received wisdom is to not use this mechanism.
 An indication of it being discouraged is that later versions of RISC OS from ROOL have it removed from the iconbar menu.
 It is there for access to the information it contains from the Tasks display menu, but please don’t use it to save a file which is executed during the boot sequence.
 Don’t be tempted.
 It is better to keep the settings you want for the boot sequence within the Configure framework, which saves its various settings files in all the right places.
 I recommend you keep the default Desktop settings !Boot file EMPTY and LOCKED to STOP YOU using it!
 There: I have saved you from every wasting any time de-bugging a Desktop Settings file.
 It is a legacy, superceded, ancient, hung-over, partial-solution mechanism from the RISC OS past we don’t like to talk about any more.
 Perhaps from when RISC OS 1 was called Arthur and he had a steed called Zarch.
 (Now cloned for a PC near you as Z-Virus - oh, the memories!)

 By default, the Desktop Settings !Boot file duplicates actions and settings set up and stored elsewhere and contains things you may not want included at the next Boot(!).
 It can give rise to…guess what?
 Problems with booting the machine!
 Some things can end up being loaded twice if you take your eye off the ball (cue Usenet threads: my boot is broken!).
 Any duplication obviously also makes the process of boot slower than it could otherwise be.
 Okay, not by much, I admit, but its having to de-bug the inevitable problems caused if you save Desktop Settings and have some of those same commands elsewhere in the boot sequence..